 Ctrl+b ? | Show all keybindings |

-I see people install ripgrep and forget that grep exists.
-They use fd and can’t remember find syntax.
-They alias everything to the modern alternatives.
+The same logic covers grep, awk, sed, find, and the rest of the Unix toolkit.
+I watch people install ripgrep and forget grep exists.
+They reach for fd and cannot remember find syntax anymore.
+They alias everything to the modern replacement until the original is a stranger.

 # grep basics that work everywhere